 Let research guide your learning design

-Learning designers and training departments are often restricted by a limited budget.
+A limited budget often restricts learning designers and training departments.
 Even when the trainer knows a particular method is not effective, there is little they can do about it without the necessary time and resources.

 We frequently allow instructor-led training and “click next to continue” eLearning to linger because our organization won’t dedicate the time and resources to fix the training.
 Or, worse, they don’t even realize a problem exists.

 Even when budgets are tight, we believe in letting research guide your learning design.
 All too often we build training around what we feel is effective.
-Sometimes, we don’t think about it at all, and we simply build it the same way we built the last training solution.
+Sometimes, we don’t think about it at all.
+We simply build it the same way we built the last training solution.

 So take the time to really understand how learning happens.
 At BLP we put instructional design at the heart of everything we do, because when training is effective… well, the results speak for themselves.